Chart Color Schemes

 Red Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Area infrastructure performance is significantly influenced by changes to local infrastructure projects and planning initiatives.
-AreaSearch has identified a total of 13 such projects likely to impact the area.
-Notable ones include Queensland Egg Board Site Redevelopment, New Brisbane Stadium (Victoria Park Olympic Stadium - Brisbane 2032), National Aquatic Centre at Spring Hill, and Ile Ashgrove.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 18 projects likely impacting the region.
+Notable initiatives include Ile Ashgrove, Queensland Egg Board Site Redevelopment, Brisbane 2032 Games Venue Infrastructure Program, and New Brisbane Stadium (Victoria Park Olympic Stadium).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.